cassiamartin/cloud_native_infrasec/README.md

 First you'll want to [Set up](./setup.md) your environment for this lab by running CloudFormation.

-Next, here are the steps you’ll perform as part of this Builders Session:
+Next, here are the steps you’ll perform as part of this Builder Session:

 1. [Enable granular logging](#enable-granular-logging-to-see-everything-in-your-aws-environment)
 2. [Improve granular control of communication](#granular-provable-control-of-communications)